afane/afane/README.md

-### Greetings, tech enthusiasts and recruiters! 👋
+### Greetings, Tech enthusiasts, Reasechers and recruiters! 👋

-PS: If I'm not active here, you can find some of my more recent projects on my Kaggle profile
+PS: If I'm not active here, you can find my more recent projects on my Kaggle profile

-Khalifa's GitHub Stats & Highlights

-🏫 Education Odyssey:
+🏫 Education (BS Engineering, MS Engineering, MS Data Science):

 📚 Bachelor's in Electrical Engineering from ESNAM School of Engineering, where the seeds of innovation were sown.
 🌟 Transitioned to the windy city, earning a Master's in Energy Engineering from the University of Illinois Chicago with a perfect score.